Pastor Zip's US Lutheran Web Links

 The Lutheran Magazine

-The official ELCA magazine, with the largest circulation of all "Protestant" church magazines.
-It does a good job of covering the state of the ELCA.
+The official ELCA magazine, it still has the largest circulation of the official "Protestant" church magazines.
+Over the years it has done a good job of covering the state of the ELCA.
+For full access, one must be a subscriber.

 Augsburg Fortress Publishers